 According to Lauren Bacall, Marilyn Monroe was a challenge to work with.
-It wasn't because she was unpleasant, but rather her insecurity and total dependence on her personal acting coach Natasha Lytess for approval.
-"Betty Grable was a funny, outgoing woman, totally professional and easy.
-Marilyn was frightened, insecure- trusted only her coach and was always late.
+It wasn't because she was unpleasant, but rather her insecurity and total dependence on her personal acting coach Natasha Lytess for approval: "Betty Grable was a funny, outgoing woman, totally professional and easy.
+Marilyn was frightened, insecure--trusted only her coach and was always late.
 During our scenes she'd look at my forehead instead of my eyes; at the end of a take, look to her coach, standing behind Jean Negulesco, for approval.
-If the headshake was no, she'd insist on another take.
-A scene often went to fifteen or more takes, which meant I'd have to be good in all of them as no one knew which one would be used.
-Not easy- often irritating.
+If the head shake was no, she'd insist on another take.
+A scene often went to 15 or more takes, which meant I'd have to be good in all of them as no one knew which one would be used.
+Not easy--often irritating.
 And yet I couldn't dislike Marilyn.
-She had no meanness in her -no bitchery.
+She had no meanness in her--no bitchery.
 She just had to concentrate on herself and the people who were there only for her."

-Writer and humorist Dorothy Parker's famous quip that "men seldom make passes at girls who wear glasses" was purposely bobbled by screenwriter (and producer) Nunnally Johnson for Marilyn Monroe's character Pola to assert to David Wayne (as Freddie) that "you know, men are seldom attentive to girls who wear glasses."
+Writer and humorist Dorothy Parker's famous quip that "men seldom make passes at girls who wear glasses" was purposely bobbled by screenwriter (and producer) Nunnally Johnson for Marilyn Monroe's character Pola to assert to David Wayne (as Freddie) that "you know, men aren't attentive to girls who wear glasses."

 Before becoming a major Hollywood success, Lauren Bacall worked as a model for several years of her teenage life while auditioning for roles on Broadway.
 The modeling she did is exactly like that of her character Ms. Paige, showing pieces for clients.